Contents

 Trio has invested time and resources into training software developers to think and work more like senior developers.
 Our clients enjoy a level of professionalism that many tech startups and SMBs miss out on.

-That part of the equation still stands, but hiring teams in 2025 may want to look for a few additional signals.
+That part of the equation still stands, but hiring teams may want to look for a few additional signals.

 A strong full-stack developer today usually has some exposure to cloud services, an understanding of how their work fits into CI or CD pipelines, and at least a passing familiarity with modern JavaScript tooling.